zeppelinhangar/selfhosting/docs/patch/intro.md

 ---
 title: Introduction
-description: Overview of the Community Patch
+description: Overview of the Community Patches
 hide_table_of_contents: false
 sidebar_position: 1
 ---

-## What is the Community Patch?
+## What is the Community Patches?

-The `Community Patch` is a collection of self-hosting "patches" for common-used functionality within the Zeppelin self-hosting community.
+The `Community Patches` are a collection of self-hosting "patches" for common-used functionality within the Zeppelin self-hosting community.

 ## How to use?